open-ephys/onix-docs/source/Software Guide/Bonsai.ONIX/Nodes/RHS2116Device.rst

     * - StimulusSequence
       - RHS2116StimulusSequence
-      - The stimulus sequence defintion for this device.
+      - The stimulus sequence definition for this device.
 Editing this parameter will open the configuration GUI, just like double clicking the node.

     * - Trigger